Azmath-77/Ima-Market/README.md

 ## Used By

-This project is used by the following companies:
+This project can be used by the following sectors:

-- Company 1
-- Company 2
+--> IT Professionals
+--> Public
+--> Goverment

 ## Lessons Learned